- THE OAA

 - DISCOVER AN ARCHITECT

 The OAA is developing a new course aimed at assisting architects with specific issues relating to starting and running an architectural practice.
 The course offers an engaging introduction to the business of architecture with a focus on setting up and running a design-centered practice.
-The delivery format consist of five key lessons offered in two consecutive days.
+The delivery format consist of five key lessons offered in three consecutive days.

 Learning Hours: 12